-- We believe that the scope of the present regulation should equally applicable to all types of submarine cables and therefore there is need to fix Access Facilitation Charges for Consortium Model, Private Model and Private / Public Partnership Model until the access charges are in line with the international trends. - 4.
+- We believe that the scope of the present regulation should equally applicable to all types of submarine cables and therefore there is need to fix Access Facilitation Charges for Consortium Model, Private Model and Private / Public Partnership Model until the access charges are in line with the international trends.
+Singapore IDA charges and Hong Kong charges are as examples of relevant International trends. - 2.
 The Authority has also recognized in para 2.15.2 of its CLS Regulations dated 7th June, 2007 which says that "The scope of the present regulation is to mandate access to the cable landing station on fair ,non-discriminatory and transparent manner.
 There is no rationale for TRAI to make any such separate provision in these regulations for integrated cable landing station owner having reference capacity for access facilities.
-All OCLSs are subjected to uniformly to these regulations. -----" - 5.
-The regulations set forth in International Telecommunications Access to Essential Facilities at Cable Landing Stations Regulations, 2007 (5 of 2007), issued on June 7, 2007, provide "access to any eligible Indian International Telecommunication entity requesting for accessing international submarine cable capacity on any submarine cable systems."
+All OCLSs are subjected to uniformly to these regulations. -----" - 3.
+The regulations set forth in International TelecommunicationsAccess to Essential Facilities at Cable Landing Stations Regulations, 2007 (5 of 2007), issued on June 7, 2007, provide "access to any eligible Indian International Telecommunication entity requesting for accessing international submarine cable capacity on any submarine cable systems."
 (Id., Section 3(a).)
 The purpose of the procedures to be established through this Consultation is to ensure the provision of the cost-oriented and non-discriminatory access to the cable landing stations and related submarine capacity that is required by those regulations.
 To ensure the achievement of these objectives, the new procedures for the establishment of cost-based charges should apply to all cable landing stations and related submarine capacity that are subject to the above-referenced regulations.